pieAnkit/Enterprise-Voice-Risk-Agent/README.md

 keys, a canned demo finding is returned.

 ### 4. Proactive alerts
-Point your scanner / UpGuard webhook at `POST /webhooks/vulnerability` with header `X-Signature-256: <hmac-sha256 of body>`.
+Point your scanner / Enterprise webhook at `POST /webhooks/vulnerability` with header `X-Signature-256: <hmac-sha256 of body>`.
 Critical severity → Vapi places an outbound call to `ONCALL_NUMBER` and the assistant opens with the alert brief.